Air Niugini: History

 International services commenced very early on in the history of the airline with a leased Boeing 720 from 6 February 1976 to 2 February 1977.
 This was later replaced with a Boeing 707 purchased from Qantas.
 During the late 1970s, internal services were performed by a combination of Fokker F28 jet and Fokker F27 turbo-prop aircraft.
 By the end of 1975 Air Niugini leased Boeing 727-200 type aircraft from Ansett and TAA to serve routes to Brisbane.
 The airline also acquired a lease of a Boeing 707 from Qantas to commence a weekly service to Manila and Hong Kong.
 In 1976, the government bought out the Qantas and TAA holdings and in 1980 acquired the Ansett shares to make the airline wholly government owned.
-The fleet of F-27s was phased out in the early 1980s with the introduction of the newly developed de Havilland Canada Dash 7 four-engine turbo-prop.
+The fleet of F-27s was phased out in the early 1980s with the introduction of the newly developed De Havilland Canada Dash 7 four-engine turbo-prop.

 In 1979, Air Niugini opened routes to Honolulu and to Singapore via Jakarta.
 That same year, new facilities were opened at Jacksons Airport and new Sales Offices opened in Hong Kong, Tokyo, Europe and the United States.
 Air Niugini operated their Boeing 707 from Auckland to Hong Kong via Port Moresby in a tripartite agreement with Air New Zealand and Cathay Pacific.
 This service ran from 1981 to 1985.

 In 1984, the airline replaced the two Boeing 707 aircraft with an Airbus A300 on lease from TAA.
-This was replaced several years later with two Airbus A310s as the carrier expanded to offer flights principally between Australian Eastern capital cities and destinations in Asia such as Singapore and Manila via their hub Port Moresby.
+This was replaced several years later with two Airbus A310s as the carrier expanded to offer flights principally between Australian Eastern capital cities and destinations in Asia such as Singapore and Manila via their hub at Port Moresby.

 The airline endured considerable hardships in the 1990s, with unrest in Bougainville and a volcanic eruption in Rabaul destabilising the company's busiest domestic services.
 The Asian currency crisis also made an impact, with Air Niugini posting financial losses during this decade.
 The government of Papua New Guinea responded by cutting jobs from the airline, suppressing wages, as well as opening offices in Asia and Europe in an attempt at having the airline run profitably.
 The reforms bore fruit by 2003, with the airline posting a profit of US$15.8 million for that year.